timnyborg/redpot-unchained/docs/app-structure.md

   payments.
 The names should begin with `test_` and indicate which sort of tests they're used for, _e.g._ `test_tutor_payments.yaml`.

-    **Note:** it's probably better to use factory_boy than test fixtures, where possible
+    **Note:** it's best to use factory_boy instead of test fixtures.
+It's quicker, less verbose, and less fragile to changes.

 ## forms.py
 Contains: